-Wearing an underwire bra can be just as comfortable as one that’s wire-free, provided that it fits correctly.
+Wearing an underwire bra can be just as comfortable as one that’s wireless, provided that it fits correctly.

 If you’re wearing a bra that’s too small and the underwire is digging into your armpits, then, of course, that’s not comfortable!
 Wearing an underwire that’s cushioned and that fits properly is a much different experience.